microsoft/immersive-reader-sdk/js/README.md

 Take a look at the [samples](./samples) for examples of a full end-to-end integration.

+The Immersive Reader may use persistent cookies to maintain user preferences and track feature usage.
+When embedding the Immersive Reader into applications, please consider the requirements of EU Cookie Compliance Policy.
+Setting the [enableCookies option](./src/options.ts) to **true** will enable the Immersive Reader to use cookies.
+It is the responsibility of the host application to obtain any necessary user consent in accordance with EU Cookie Compliance Policy.

 ## Building

 In order to build the SDK, ensure that you have [Git](https://git-scm.com/downloads), [Node.js](https://nodejs.org/), and [Yarn](https://yarnpkg.com/) installed.